 Your goal, values, and other empowerments should permeate the site and must not be shown in the HR-related sections.
 Are they getting mentioned frequently in your blog?
-Has your company won awards about your company’s importance?
+Has your company won awards for your company’s importance?
 Involve your purpose from the site, and applicants would better understand your company and its aim.

-12. Demonstrate Who You’re
+12. Demonstrate Who You’re.

 Team member biographies could help tell the company’s story, specifically when presented in a friendly and visually engaging way.
 These synopses provide job seekers insight into the skills and experiences that help all people succeed at your company while offering a sense of the company culture.

-13. Share What It is Like to Work There
+13. Share What It is Like to Work There.

 Employee testimonials and blog posts will include first-person accounts of the workplace culture and the types of characteristics that can make applicants a good choice.

-14. Simplify the Process of the Application
+14. Simplify the Process of the Application.

 Potential job seekers would see your site as an extension of the company.
 A hard-to-utilize or onerous application procedure could color how they see you as the employer.
 Mobile users who cannot find a mobile app option would feel discouraged.

-15. Do not Bury Your Job Postings
+15. Do not Bury Your Job Postings.

-“So many websites bury the URL in layers and layers of scrolling photos and text that candidates get frustrated by the period of time they finally get to the appropriate application.”
+“So many websites bury the URL in layers and layers of scrolling photos and text that candidates get frustrated by the period they finally get to the appropriate application.”

-16. Write Suggestions
+16. Write Suggestions.

-17. Be an Active LinkedIn User
+17. Be an Active LinkedIn User.

 Create a comprehensive LinkedIn profile that includes your qualifications, expertise, volunteering, talents, certifications, and affiliations.
 Since your LinkedIn profile is the online edition of your resume, proofread it thoroughly.